teachingaway/teachingaway.github.io/_posts/2014-09-24-jekyll-blog-like-a-hacker.md

 ---

 <p class="big-text">Jekyll and Github reflect our values as a law firm - simplicity, efficiency, and open source collaboration.
-It's the right size tool for a simple law blog.</p>
+Jekyll is the right size tool for a simple law blog.</p>

 Jekyll is a lightweight static website generator.
 It's speed and elegance convinced me to switch our law firm website over from Wordpress.
-While Wordpress has lots of fancy features, these features make it slow.
+Wordpress is slow.
 When a user hits a Wordpress site, Wordpress queries a database for instructions on how to build the website, builds it, serves it, and then forgets everything.
 When the next visitor shows up, Wordpress starts over from scratch.[^1] Wordpress is the big-law of content management systems: happy to waste time by repeating mundane tasks.

 [^1]: caching a Wordpress website is possible in theory, and should speed up page loads, but after several attempts I've never made it work.